-The major problem of Google+ Hangout is video freeze, with duration lasting 3 to 5 seconds.
-Skype also experiences video freeze.
-The difference is the duration of freeze is shorter - most time are within 2 seconds.
+The major problem of Google+ Hangout is video freezes, with duration of 3 to 5 seconds.
+Skype also experiences video freezes.
+The difference is the durations of freezes are shorter - most time are within 2 seconds.
 But besides freezes, Skype also suffers nonuniform speed playback.
 FaceTime has the best performance in terms of video smoothness among three applications.
 But still, freeze happens from time to time, lasting around 0.5 to 1 second.
-Same video delay measurement was performed on a moving subway.
-As showed in Figure 11, we are surprised by the finding that the round-trip video delay can go as high as 14 seconds.
-For Skype, after a long delay, it takes so long to recover video delay to normal.
-Video call user had to suffer from delayed video playback as long as 100 seconds.
-Instead, FaceTime and Google+ choose to give up those delayed video frames and quickly go back to normal playback after video freezing.

 Given the observed video quality, we want to find out how various network impairments contribute to video conferencing quality degradation.